from-explore/Porto/README.md

 They are the main Components.
 (You must use them for almost all types of Apps):

-Routes - Controllers - Requests - Actions - Services - Models - Views - Transformers.
+Routes - Controllers - Requests - Actions - Tasks - Models - Views - Transformers.

 > **Views:** should be used in case the App serves HTML pages.
 > <br>